 SteamVR officially started in 2015, when Valve created the OpenVR API for multiple vendor support for VR devices.
 Although most parts of the SDK are open source under a BSD-3 Clause license, the drivers themselves aren’t.
 So, a few early adopters of the technology started developing an alternative implementation of OpenVR called “Open Source Virtual Reality (OSVR) which even had open-source hardware projects.
 Sadly, its development stalled and even today its main site is offline.

-But in the end, it seemed better this way, because the semi-closed OpenVR gave way to OpenXR, a Khronos Group-led VR API which debuted on July 29, 2019.
-If you don’t recall the name, Khronos Group is the committee responsible for OpenGL and especially Vulkan, the graphics API that has been so crucial to Linux gaming success lately.
-OpenXR is royalty-free, fairly well documented, synchronized with Vulkan, supported by browsers and multiple vendors.
-SteamVR beta already supports OpenXR (besides its native OpenVR), as does the Windows VR standard Windows Mixed Reality.
+But in the end, it seemed better this way, because the semi-closed OpenVR gave way to OpenXR, a Khronos Group-led VR API which debuted on July 29th 2019.
+If you don’t recall the name, Khronos Group is the commitee responsible for OpenGL and especially Vulkan, the graphics API that has been so crucial to linux gaming success lately.
+OpenXR is royalty free, fairly well documented, synchronized with Vulkan, supported by browsers and multiple vendors.
+SteamVR beta already supports OpenXR (besides its native OpenVR), as does the Windows VR standard [Windows Mixed Reality(https://www.microsoft.com/en-us/mixed-reality/windows-mixed-reality).
 Even the Oculus PC platform supports it, so maybe it will serve as a bridge for the proprietary games/applications from these platforms to some day work on Linux.

 On Linux, in practice, to use VR (after you plugged in all devices) you’ll go through Steam and install the SteamVR tool.
 Then to use anything in VR, you’ll have a number of ways: